Check here for job offerings and academic opportunities in GEWEX-related fields.

 - Summer School: Runoff Predictions in Ungauged Basins (PUB), Vienna, Austria

-Baltic Earth Steering Group member
+Baltic Earth Steering Group Member

 Location: N/A